-Nikon has variety of lenses, and I have tested many of them before I narrowed down to a few for this list.
+Nikon has a variety of lenses, and I have tested many of them before I narrowed them down to a few for this list.
 These lenses would allow you to take pictures that are crisp and extremely detailed.
 Now, let me walk you through a few basic terms that will help you make a better decision:

 - Max Aperture: The light from outside travels to the sensor through a hole known as an aperture.
 It is expressed as f-number such as f/4, f/5.6.
 The smaller the number, the wider the opening, which is useful for low light.

 - Lens Mount: Nikon D3000 uses the F mount.
 You may buy lenses from Zeiss, Sigma, Tokina, and Vivitar with F mount.